Collecting information in person

 Because e-mail is available on a lot of phones, your advertising can ask people to send an e-mail to a special e-mail address that automatically responds by confirming a subscription.
 For example, you might ask people to send an e-mail to subscribe@yourcompany.com.
 When you receive the e-mail, you can add that e-mail address to your database.

-Make sure your advertising clearly spells out the fact that the e-mail address is used to sign people up for e-mails and sets expectations for and .
+Make sure your advertising clearly spells out the fact that the e-mail address is used to sign people up for marketing e-mails and sets expectations for content and frequency.
 You should also set the expectations in a confirmation e-mail sent in reply to the subscription e-mail.

 Using mobile applications to collect e-mail addresses